weixiaopassking/GLINS/README.md

 # multisensor_fusion_localization_study
 This repo is just  a record for my study for multisensor_fusion_localization and  is released by tag form.
-Currently,expect to  achieve   a robust and long term localization system with map-updating coupled gnss-lidar/camera-inertial fusion.
+Currently,expect to  achieve   a robust and long term localization system with map-updating coupled gnss-lidar-inertial fusion.

 **Relate Video:**